Vulnerability Disclosure or Notification? Best Practices for Reaching Stakeholders at Scale: Introduction

-Despite the challenges in vulnerability disclosure, notifications to stakeholders with known vulnerabilities that remain in existing systems have gained attention over the years~\cite{max_cvd_2023}.
-We identify the practice as vulnerability notification that informs end-users, such as domain owners, hosting providers, network operators, and incident responders.
+Despite the challenge in vulnerability disclosure, notifications to stakeholders about known vulnerabilities and security issues that remain in existing systems have gained attention over the years~\cite{max_cvd_2023}.
+We identify the practice as vulnerability notification that informs end-users, such as product owners, hosting providers, domain owners, network operators, and incident responders.
 These stakeholders are different from vendors, who are traditionally the stakeholders in CVD.
 Whether or not the vulnerability is possibly known to the stakeholders and the public is the difference between vulnerability disclosure and vulnerability notification.
-A finder discovers a new vulnerability and plans to disclose it to the vendor in vulnerability disclosure, while a finder locates a known vulnerability on existing machines and notifies the end-users in vulnerability notification.
+In vulnerability \textit{disclosure}, a finder discovers a new vulnerability and plans to disclose it to the vendor.
+Meanwhile, in vulnerability \textit{notification}, a finder locates a known vulnerability on existing machines and notifies the end-users.
 This means that vulnerability notification is often conducted after the vulnerability disclosure.
 In particular, after a newly found vulnerability has been disclosed and mitigated with stakeholders or even made public, it is not guaranteed that all vulnerable systems are treated on a timely basis~\cite{durumeric_heartbleed_2014}.
 Hence, vulnerability notification is there to improve the safety of the internet.

-Vulnerability notification is initiated after network scanning~\cite{vanderham_measurements_2017} or vulnerability analysis on existing datasets~\cite{chen_cvd_2024} to locate the vulnerable systems with targeted vulnerabilities.
-A finder should retrieve the stakeholders' contact information and select a communication channel to reach the affected parties.
+Vulnerability notification is often initiated after a finder carries out network scanning~\cite{vanderham_measurements_2017} or vulnerability analysis on existing datasets~\cite{chen_cvd_2024} to locate the vulnerable systems with targeted vulnerabilities.
+A finder should retrieve the stakeholders' contact information and select a communication channel to inform the affected parties.
 However, similar to the challenge in vulnerability disclosure, notification to stakeholders also suffers from the high number and complexity of stakeholders~\cite{stivala_pdf_2024,cetin_make_2017}.
-The contact retrieval and notification at scale pose an even tougher challenge to finders~\cite{maass_letter_2021,stock_hey_2016} since stakeholders have a higher tendency to have multiple parties involved~\cite{cetin_make_2017,chen_cvd_2024}.
-Moreover, unlike vulnerability disclosure with CVD as the best practice, best practices for vulnerability notification at scale are still lacking in the community.
+The contact retrieval and notification at scale pose an even tougher challenge to finders~\cite{maass_letter_2021,stock_hey_2016} since stakeholders in vulnerability notification may have a more diverse and complex set of parties involved~\cite{cetin_make_2017,chen_cvd_2024}.